flypapertech/avian/README.md

 Create Enterprise-class component driven applications that scale.

 ## Key Features
-- Enterprise-class application server that meets infinitely scalable demands.
+- Enterprise-class application server built on [Express](https://github.com/expressjs/express) that meets infinitely scalable demands.
 - A unique and easy to use component-based model that is flexible with popular frameworks such as Angular, Vue.js, ReactJS, X-Tag, SkateJS, Ember, and much more.
 - Multi-core / Multi-threaded application host operations remove the burden of such considerations from the application developer.